PathersonR/PathersonR/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on MEAN technologies.
+- 🔭 I’m currently working on .
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...